School of Hotel, Culinary Arts and Tourism

 - Hotel and Restaurant Management A.A.S.

-Also offered are two concentrations (Culinary Arts A.O.S. - Baking Concentration, and Hotel and Restaurant Management A.A.S - Beverage Management Concentration) and five certificate programs (Assistant Chef, Craft Beer Brewing, Craft Spirit Distillation, Hospitality and Tourism, and Mobile Food Service).
+Also offered are two concentrations (Culinary Arts A.O.S. - Baking Concentration, and Hotel and Restaurant Management A.A.S - Beverage Management Concentration), five certificate programs (Assistant Chef, Craft Beer Brewing, Craft Spirit Distillation, Hospitality and Tourism, and Mobile Food Service), and one microcredential (Fundamentals of Baking and Confections).
 These programs are designed to enable our graduates to go directly into the workforce or to transfer on to pursue their bachelor’s degrees.
 Currently, students have the opportunity on campus to obtain a B.B.A. in Hospitality Management from SUNY Delhi.

 What sets us apart from other hospitality schools is our emphasis on hands-on experience.
 Our Hotel and Restaurant Management A.A.S. and our Culinary Arts A.O.S. degree programs each contain a 600-hour work experience requirement that we feel is invaluable in reinforcing the theoretical experience gained in the classroom.
 Our Hospitality and Tourism Management A.A.S. and our Craft Beer Brewing A.A.S. each contain an internship course that is required within the curriculum.